Originally posted: May 29, 2013

 The problem.
 Poor vision adversely affects tens of thousands of children in Alabama each year, leading to a substandard education, behavioral risks, and low self-esteem.
 This is largely the result of poor public awareness about the importance of eye care in young children and the inability of children to recognize their own vision problems.
 These problems are heightened in families from economically disadvantaged backgrounds by financial hardship and lack of access to appropriate medical care.

 Vision screenings are most effective during the preschool years when early identification and treatment of many conditions can prevent irreversible vision damage or loss.
 Unfortunately, although many children in day care, pre-K, and Head Start programs are known to need eye care, the vast majority go without it.
-This is largely because young children are hard to reach in large numbers before they begin public schools.
+This is largely because young children are hard to reach in large numbers before they begin public schooling.
 Marshaling a network of college student volunteers and recent college graduates, Black has been able to transform the provision of vision care for young children in all 67 counties of Alabama.

 Returning to his roots.
 Stephen Black was born and grew up in Albuquerque, N.M., but while many people are drawn to the Southwest by its natural beauty, this somehow didn’t appeal to Black.
 “It looked to me to be just brown and barren,” he said.
 He also missed being in a place where many people could trace their roots back several generations.
 In the Southwest, he noted, this is mostly true only of Native Americans.